-The following smoking characteristics at Admission (Day -2) will be summarized and listed as specified in Section 12.3 "Demographics and Other Baseline Characteristics": number of mCCs smoked (categorized as 10-19 cig/day and >19 cig/day).
+The following smoking characteristics at Admission (Day -2) will be summarized and listed as specified in Section 12.3 "Demographics and Other Baseline Characteristics": ISO tar yields (continuous and categorized as as 1-5 mg, 6-8 mg, 9-10 mg and >10 mg), ISO nicotine level (continuous and categorized as ≤ 0.6 mg and > 0.6 mg), and number of mCCs smoked (categorized as 10-19 cig/day and >19 cig/day).
 The summaries will be presented for the Safety Population, FAS and PP Set.